• 13 Oct 2020

 Tenancy Agreement in a Company Name

-In this instance, the agency is to ascertain the same level of verification as they would for an individual, which includes a company search, information on affordability from the company accountant and references.
-It's important to verify and retain evidence as to who is able to sign documentation on behalf of the company.
+In this instance, the agency is to ascertain the same level of verification as they would for an individual, by the same means, which would include the completion of RTA Rental Application (Form 22).
+The requested supporting documentation may differ eg: a company search, a letter from the company accountant, creditor references and evidence that verifies who is able to sign documentation on behalf of the company.

 Finalising Applications